- When to Apply

 - About 90 days after you expect to finish your program at Carleton

-- The same as your passport expiry date
+- The same as your passport expiry date or biometrics expiry date

-- The “Conditions” and “Remarks” areas.
-It is important that you understand this information.
-Also, if you are eligible to work as a student, then your study permit should have a sentence that starts with “May work…” or “May accept employment…”.
-You won’t be able to work if this sentence is missing.
-(Learn about your eligibility to work.)
+- Most Carleton students should see a condition or remark that starts with “May work…” or “May accept employment…”.
+You won’t be able to work in Canada if this sentence is missing.
+Learn about authorization to work as a study permit holder.

-Learn more about arriving in Canada.
+IRCC information about arriving in Canada

 Applying for a Corrected Study Permit